pvorb/vorba.ch/src/site/resources/posts/2018/2018-12-23_native-kotlin-on-graalvm.md

 That was smooth, wasn’t it?
 No JVM involved.

-And if we compare startup time using `time`, we see that only takes around three milliseconds to run:
+And if we compare startup time using `time`, we see that it only takes around three milliseconds to run:

 ~~~
 $ time ./main